fangfufu/httpdirfs/README.md

 There is support for Airsonic / Subsonic server.
 This allows you to mount a remote music collection locally.

+If you enable the `--external-links` flag, HTTPDirFS will also parse the HTML directory listing of the mounted server and identify any `<a href>` tags pointing to absolute external (cross-origin) URLs.
+These external files and directories will appear alongside local files in the mountpoint.
+External URLs ending with a trailing slash (`/`) are treated as directories; navigating into them triggers a recursive layout discovery on the remote server.

 If you only want to access a single file, there is also a simplified Single File Mode.
 This can be especially useful if the web server does not present a HTTP directory listing.